 Product management is in a good position to persuade executives to develop a high level strategy as part of the product planning process.Here are some key questions that product managers can ask executives to help with product planning that might very well stimulate some strategic discussions.

-Bill Thomson is a consultant and expert in strategic product planning based in Fort Lauderdale, Florida.
-He has 25 years of experience conceiving, developing and successfully growing high-tech products and services and has over 12 years in product management leadership at companies including AT&T, Citrix, Adir Technologies,and NTT/Verio.
-Bill may be contacted at 954-757-9882 or firstname.lastname@example.org.
+Bill Thomson is a consultant and expert in strategic product planning based in Fort Lauderdale, Fla.
+He has 25 years of experience conceiving, developing and successfully growing high-tech products and services and has more than 12 years in product management leadership at companies including AT&T, Citrix, Adir Technologies,and NTT/Verio.
+Contact Bill at firstname.lastname@example.org.